isomerpages/moe-jpjc/_a-level-inspirational-stories/Class of 2025/Abdel Hadi B Haidar (24S06).md

 <b><h5>A Student’s Perspective: Confidence Through Supports</h5></b>

 <p>For Abdel Hadi, these efforts were not abstract ideas, but lived experiences.
-He recalls how the PSG-sponsored Pre-Exam Dinner provided both practical and emotional support during intense revision periods.
-“It gave me and my schoolmates the energy and encouragement we needed,” he shares.
+He recalls how the PSG-sponsored Pre-Exam Dinner provided both practical and emotional support during intense revision periods.</p>

+<p>“It gave me and my schoolmates the energy and encouragement we needed,” he shares.
 “It helped me stay focused and reminded us that our parents were cheering us on.”</p>

 <p>Hadi’s journey at JPJC was also marked by significant personal growth beyond academics.
 Despite joining the English Drama Society later than many of his peers, he embraced the challenge wholeheartedly.
-Through dedication and perseverance, he contributed meaningfully to major college productions such as Internal Showcase 2025 and Artistic Reverie 2025.</p>
+Through dedication and perseverance, he contributed meaningfully to major college productions such as <i>Internal Showcase 2025</i> and <i>Artistic Reverie 2025</i>.</p>

-<p>His performances at the Literature Symposium, featuring scenes from The Changeling and Hard Times, reflected growing confidence, adaptability, and a strong passion for the humanities.
+	<p>His performances at the <i>Literature Symposium</i>, featuring scenes from <i>The Changeling and Hard Times</i>, reflected growing confidence, adaptability, and a strong passion for the humanities.
 Teachers observed not just improved performance skills, but a willingness to take risks and express himself creatively — traits nurtured within a supportive environment.</p>

 <p>College-led guidance further supported his development.
 A talk conducted by the college counsellor on university applications provided clarity and reassurance about post-A-Level pathways, while a visit to the NUS Mathematics Department inspired him to pursue his academic interests with greater determination.</p>